-Whether they’re made from porcelain, gold, or zirconia, dental crowns are your dentist’s favorite little multi-tasking dynamo!
+Whether they’re made from porcelain, gold, or zirconium, dental crowns are your dentist’s favorite little multi-tasking dynamo!
 These versatile little restorations serve as adjuncts in procedures ranging from the restorative to the cosmetic to the prosthetic.
 Today, Dr. Erika Peddicord, a family dentist practicing in Ankeny, IA, talks about the three most frequent uses for dental crowns.

 1. Providing Support for a Damaged Tooth

 For smaller cavities and minor chipped teeth, your dentist will probably recommend a tooth-colored composite filling.
 However, if your tooth has experienced severe structural damage from an accidental injury or advanced decay or if it has cracked, your dentist will probably recommend a dental crown.
 Since crowns cover the entire tooth, they provide a much more resilient, longer-lasting dental restorative option than composite filling or even inlays and onlays (often referred to as “partial crowns”).
-Depending on your needs, you dentist can suggest a range of dental crown materials, such as all-porcelain, zirconia, and porcelain-fused-to-metal.
+Depending on your needs, you dentist can suggest a range of dental crown materials, such as all-porcelain, zirconium, and porcelain-fused-to-metal.

 2. “Crowning” a Dental Implant